lengfeld/guessing-game/README.md

 # Open tasks

-* Make the game harder.
+1. Make the game harder.
 Increase the upper limit
-* Fix english grammer, spelling mistakes and typos.
+2. Fix english grammer, spelling mistakes and typos.
-* Make the game even harder.
+3. Make the game even harder.
 Use a negative number for the lower bar.
+4. Implement support for `yes`, `YES` and `Yes`.
-* Fix PEP8 linting issues.
+5. Fix PEP8 linting issues.
 Execute `pycodestyle guess.py` and fix the errors.